 This is a type of serpentine belt that is becoming more common; mostly as a non-primary belt on several makes of vehicles.
 Unlike the conventional serpentine belt, it has a synthetic rubber compound over an elastic core.

-The easiest way to identify a stretch belt is that it uses no belt tensioner but uses its own elastic properties to maintain tension.
+The easiest way to identify a stretch belt is that it uses no belt tensioner but instead uses its own elastic properties to maintain tension.

 Stretch belts usually don’t crack or wear as obviously as a conventional serpentine belt.
-Sometimes, they have a specification for rib depth which can be measured with special tools and the casing can be examined for integrity.
+Sometimes, they have a specification for rib depth, which can be measured with special tools, and the casing can be examined for integrity.

 A stretch belt requires a special tool to install and is usually considered “single-use” due to the ease with which it can be damaged.
 If a stretch belt has to be removed, it is usually recommended that it be replaced.

-The lifespan of a stretch belt is estimated to be about the same as a conventional serpentine belt.
+The lifespan of a stretch belt is estimated to be about the same as that of a conventional serpentine belt.
 Hence, the usual recommendation is to replace both of them at the same time when servicing a primary serpentine belt on an engine that also has a secondary stretch belt.

 It depends on the accessories it runs.
 If just an AC belt is missing, that’s ok.
 If a water pump belt is missing, the engine would begin to overheat fairly rapidly.
 If a power steering pump belt is missing, you lose the ability to steer well.
 If an alternator belt is missing, the battery can run the vehicle for maybe an hour, after which it will begin to shut down.